 - Adult XXL: Weight more than 90 lbs., Chest size 46-48 in.

 Additionally, there may be a small supply of even larger vests.
 Inquire at your resort.

-Are other types of toys OK in the pools?
+Are there types of toys that are okay in the pools?

 In my experience, kids with pool toys become very popular with other kids in the pool who want to play too.
 If you’re traveling with an only child and want him to have some age cohort interaction during your vacation, a nice strategy is to bring some extra toys to the pool.
 Chances are he’ll make a buddy.

 Can my child wear swim goggles in the Disney resort pools?